afahd94/chatbot/README.md

 Project Description:
 - The WeatherBot Chat Application is a conversational interface designed to provide weather information based on user queries.
-It utilizes ChatterBot for natural language processing and leverages the OpenWeather API to fetch real-time weather data.
+It utilises ChatterBot for natural language processing and leverages the OpenWeather API to fetch real-time weather data.

 How to Install and Run the Project:
 - Installation: Please use the Zip file to open as I couldn't upload all libraries onto GitHub.